-O: How can I vote my shares in person at the Annual Meeting?
+Q: How can I vote my shares in person at the Annual Meeting?

-A: You may vote shares you hold directly in your name as the stockholder of record in person at the Annual Meeting.
-If you choose to do so, please bring the enclosed proxy card.
+A: If you are a stockholder of record, you may vote shares you hold directly in your name at the Annual Meeting.
+If you choose to attend the Annual Meeting, please bring the enclosed proxy card.
 Voting in person at the Annual Meeting will revoke any proxy you submitted earlier.

-If you are the beneficial owner of shares held in street name and your bank, broker, or nominee is forwarding these proxy materials to you, you may vote the shares in person at the Annual Meeting only if you have obtained a signed proxy from your bank, broker, or nominee ( i.e., the record holder) giving you the right to vote the shares.
+If you are the beneficial owner of shares held in street name and your bank, broker, or nominee is forwarding these proxy materials to you, you may vote the shares in person at the Annual Meeting only if you have obtained a signed proxy from your bank, broker, or nominee (i.e., the record holder) giving you the right to vote the shares.